Talk to us

 What’s the Difference Between API and Web Service?

 API vs Web Service is a duel to understand, as they both are critical components of modern software architecture.
 A good developer knows although there is some overlap when using these two terms, they are not interchangeable.
+In this article, we’ll explain the differences between a web service and an API, as they serve different purposes depending on the needs of your software.
+But first, let’s dive into their definitions and characteristics.

 What is API?